-How regularly you should replace your air filters might depend on the following:
+How regularly you should change the air filters might be on the following:

 - Number of pets